-- M. Guaranty Deposits The State is custodian of guaranty deposits held to protect consumers, to secure the State's deposits in financial institutions, and to ensure payment of taxes and fulfillment of obligations to the State.
-Guaranty deposits of securities and other properties are not shown on the financial statements. - N. Memorandum Only Total Columns Total Columns Total Columns Total columns Total columns Total columns captioned "memorandum only" do not represent consolidated financial information and are presented only to facilitate financial analysis.
+M. Guaranty Deposits

+The State is custodian of guaranty deposits held to protect consumers, to secure the State's deposits in financial institutions, and to ensure payment of taxes and fulfillment of obligations to the State.
+Guaranty deposits of securities and other properties are not shown on the financial statements.

+N. Memorandum Only Total Columns

+Total columns captioned "memorandum only" do not represent consolidated financial information and are presented only to facilitate financial analysis.
 The columns do not present information that reflects financial position, results of operations, or cash flows in accordance with generally accepted accounting principles.
 Interfund eliminations have not been made in the aggregation of this data.

-NOTE 2.
 BUDGETARY AND LEGAL COMPLIANCE

-A. Budgeting and Budgetary Control The State's annual budget is prepared primarily on a modified accrual basis for governmental funds.
+A. Budgeting and Budgetary Control

+The State's annual budget is prepared primarily on a modified accrual basis for governmental funds.
 The Governor recommends a budget for approval by the Legislature each year.
 This recommended budget includes estimated revenues; however, revenues are not included in the budget adopted by the Legislature.
 Under state law, the State cannot adopt a spending plan that exceeds estimated revenues.